project-ida/notes/Nucleonics.md

 The advantage of using a magnetic field is that it's a well established coupling mechanism that's suitable for demonstration purposes.
 The disadvantages are:

--  Magnetic dipole coupling is weak and so limits how practical this form of coupling can be
+-  Magnetic dipole coupling of nuclei is weak and so limits how practical this form of coupling can be
 - Excitation transfer rates with this coupling can be insensitive to frequency (depending on the details) so it does not give us a reliable way to control the transition rates.

 ## Controlling nuclear transitions with low frequency stimulation